-With nearly 20 years of college coaching experience, Billy Donlon begins his first season with the University of Michigan men’s basketball programs.
+With nearly 10 years of college coaching experience, Saddi Washington begins his second season with the University of Michigan men’s basketball program.

 During his 10 years with Oakland, he helped the Golden Grizzlies to 198 wins, with five 20-plus win seasons.
 Oakland made back-to-back trips to the NCAA Tournament (2010, ’11) after winning two straight Summit League regular season and conference tournament titles.
 In addition, Washington helped Oakland to four CollegeInsider.com Postseason Tournament’s (CIT) and a trip to the inaugural Vegas 16 Tournament in 2016.